Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

 On the Authentication page, configure the following options:

 - Create a new service principal by leaving the Service Principal field with (new) default service principal.
 Or you can choose Configure service principal to use an existing one.
 If you use an existing one, you will need to provide the SPN client ID and secret.

 - Enable the option for Kubernetes role-based access controls (RBAC).
 This will provide more fine-grained control over access to the Kubernetes resources deployed in your AKS cluster.

 By default, Basic networking is used, and Azure Monitor for containers is enabled.
-Select Review + create and then Create when ready.
+Click Review + create and then Create when validation completes.

-It takes a few minutes to create the AKS cluster and to be ready for use.
-When finished, browse to the AKS cluster resource group, such as myResourceGroup, and select the AKS resource, such as myAKSCluster.
-The AKS cluster dashboard is shown, as in the following example screenshot:
+It takes a few minutes to create the AKS cluster.
+When your deployment is complete, click Go to resource, or browse to the AKS cluster resource group, such as myResourceGroup, and select the AKS resource, such as myAKSCluster.
+The AKS cluster dashboard is shown, as in this example: